CLI Reference

 • framework — Framework bundle helpers (release/CI).

-• shipment — Shipment workflows (build, prepare, verify, package).
+• shipment — Shipment workflows (build, prepare, verify, package, incremental).

-• workspace — Workspace workflows (list, report, verify, intake).
+• workspace — Workspace workflows (list, report, diff, verify, intake, combine, traceability).

 Top-Level Commands